Jan 2024 update: Our more recent post highlights the best investment opportunities for your money in 2024.

 Best investment for income

 Investing for income has been a tough task in the last decade.
-With interest rates stuck on the floor, you need to own company shares to have a real chance of growth to match the drawdown of income from your investments.
+With interest rates stuck on the floor, you need to own risk assets to have a real chance of growth to match the drawdown of income from your investments.

 Two of the best pure equity funds for long-term investors